-MAJOR R EQUIREMENTS

-Required Co urse in the second s

-All students n nust take the following course:

-MEEG 432 Aerodynamics

-Advanced co ourses in Aerospace Engineering

-Three of the l ollowing three-credit courses must also be taken:

-MEEG 411 Structural Mechanics for Mechanical

-and Aerospace Engineering

-MEEG 423 Vibrations 3

-MEEG 441 Combustion .

-MEEG 481 Computer Solution of Engineering Problems

-MEEG 624 Control of Dynamic Systems 3

-CIEG 401 Introduction to the Finite Element Method 3

-Independen t study, Senior Research and additional courses for satisfying this

-requirement of an be approved by the Department
+Required Course All students m All students must take the following course: Aerodynamics.
+3 urses in Aerospace Engineering ollowing three-credit courses must also be taken: MEEG 411 Structural Mechanics for Mechanical and Aerospace Engineering and a second second as a 3 MEEG 423 Vibrations 3 MEEG 441 Combustion MEEG 481 Computer Solution of Engineering Problems MEEG 624 Control of Dynamic Systems 3 CIEG 401 Introduction to the Finite Element Method Independent study, Senior Research and additional courses for satisfying this requirement can be approved by the Department.